-- Designated Safeguarding Lead (SLT member)

-- Deputy Designated Safeguarding Lead

-- Nominated Safeguarding governor

-- Designated Teacher for Children in Care (and post CiC)

-- Child Protection Officer
+Each of our academies has a Designated Safeguarding Lead, Deputy Designated Safeguarding Lead, Nominated Safeguarding governor, Designated Teacher for Children in Care (and post CiC), and a Child Protection Officer.
+The localised version of this policy on an individual academy's website will list the names of each of these individuals.